Students who achieve a semester GPA of 2.00 are considered to be in good standing.

 Grade Change Procedures

 Grade changes must be accomplished by instructors by the mid-point of the semester immediately following the semester in which the grade was submitted.
 Students should contact the instructor promptly if there are questions concerning the grade(s) earned.
-Grades will be changed by the Registrar once written notification of the grade change has been received from the instructor.
+Grades will be changed by the Enrollment Service once written notification of the grade change has been received from the instructor.

 Repeating a Course